-ActivICE (for use on the skin) is used to treat adults and children at least 2 years old to provide temporary relief of minor arthritis pain, backache, muscles or joint pain caused by strains, sprains, arthritis, bruising, or backaches.
+ActivICE (for use on the skin) is used to treat adults and children at least 2 years old to provide temporary relief of muscle or joint pain caused by strains, sprains, arthritis, bruising, or backaches.

 There are many brands and forms of menthol available.
 Not all brands are listed on this leaflet.

 ActivICE may also be used for purposes not listed in this medication guide.

 Get emergency medical help if you have signs of an allergic reaction: hives, difficult breathing, swelling of your face, lips, tongue, or throat.

 ActivICE may cause serious side effects.
 Stop using ActivICE and call your doctor at once if you have:

 pain, swelling, burning, redness, irritation, or blistering after using ActivICE; or